Judy Biggert: 1998

-In 1998, Biggert narrowly defeated conservative state Senator Peter Roskam in the Republican primary, the real contest in this ancestrally Republican district.
-Biggert earned 61% of the vote to win the seat opened up by the retirement of U. S. Representative Harris Fawell.
+In 1998, Biggert narrowly defeated (45%-40%) conservative state Senator Peter Roskam in the Republican primary, the real contest in this ancestrally Republican district.
+In the general she earned 61% of the vote to win the seat opened up by the retirement of U. S. Representative Harris Fawell.
 In 2006, Roskam was elected to Congress from another district.

 2006

-In 2006, Biggert's share of the vote in the general election fell below 60% for the first time in her Congressional career.
+In 2006, Biggert's share of the vote in the general election fell below 60% (58%) for the first time in her Congressional career.

 2008

-In 2008, Biggert received less than 54% of the vote overall (and less than 50% of the vote in Will County) in winning reelection to her sixth term in Congress in her first general election campaign against a financially competitive opponent, businessman Scott Harper.
+In 2008, Biggert received less than 54% of the vote overall (and less than 50% of the vote in Will County) in winning reelection to her sixth term in Congress.
+For the first time, she faced a financially competitive Democratic opponent, businessman Scott Harper, the first reasonably well-financed Democrat to run in the district or its predecessors in decades.
 In 2008, Democratic U.S. Sen. Dick Durbin was reelected with 60% of the vote and Democrat Barack Obama won 54% of the vote in the 13th Congressional District, with even Biggert's Republican predecessor, Fawell, supporting Obama.